 Eddy Merckx got sick at the Tour de Romandie and at the last minute he and his entire team withdrew from the Giro.
 This edition ended at the top of the Passo Stelvio.
-The last stage also went overthe San Pellegrino and the Costalunga passes.
+The last stage also went over the San Pellegrino and the Costalunga passes.
 At the start of the last stage, the Spaniard Francisco Galdós (KAS) was only 41 seconds behind the GC leader Fausto Bertoglio (Jolly Ceramica).
-Before Stelvio, there were no action ton either the San Pellegrino or the Passo di Costalunga, everyone was waiting for the grand finale.
+Before Stelvio, there was no action on either the San Pellegrino or the Passo di Costalunga, everyone was waiting for the grand finale.

 While climbing the Stelvio, Galdós attacked many times, but every time Bertoglio was able to match him.
 He needed only to stay on Galdós’ wheel.
 Near the summit, Bertoglio attacked once, this time Galdós chased him down and catch him.
 The duo crossed the line together – Galdós as the stage and Cima Coppi prize winner, Bertoglio as the overall winner.

-Andrés Gandarias, the Spanish rider of Teka team was the first atop Torri del Vajoletin the 19th stage.
+Andrés Gandarias, the Spanish rider of the Teka team was the first atop Torri del Vajoletin the 19th stage.
 It was a 132 km from Longarone to the top of Torri del Vajolet.
-There ere six categorized climbs in such a short stage: Staulanza, Santa Lucia, Falzarego, Gardena, Sella and Vajolet.
-Gandarias was no threat for the general classification, and he won the stage with a solo attack.
+There were six categorized climbs in such a short stage: Staulanza, Santa Lucia, Falzarego, Gardena, Sella, and Vajolet.
+Gandarias was no threat to the general classification, and he won the stage with a solo attack.
 Felice Gimondi (Bianchi) won the 1976 edition, and Gandarias was 52nd at 1 hr 34 min 31 sec.
-It was also Eddy Merckx’ last Giro, where he finished 8th, at 7 min 40 sec.
+It was also Eddy Merckx’s last Giro, where he finished 8th, at 7 min 40 sec.

 The 1977 Giro d’Italia was the 60th edition of the race.
 Stage 18, a 223 km course from Cortina d’Ampezzo to Pinzolo had five major ascents: Valparola, Gardena, Sella, Costalunga, Mendola, Campo Carlo Magno.
 Faustino Fernández Ovies, the Spanish rider of KAS team was first atop Valparola, but Gaetano Baronchelli (SCIC) won the stage.
 Michel Pollentier, the Belgian rider of Flandria team won the 60th edition.
 At 49 min 54 sec Ovies was 31st.